BenjaminHansenMortensen/Oblivious-Private-Database-Search/README.md

-# Private Database Searching
+# Private Database Search

-Welcome to the Private Database Searching repository which implements an adaptive oblivious transfer with access control between a user and a mock passenger list register ([Kapittel 60.
+Welcome to the Private Database Search repository which implements an adaptive oblivious transfer with access control between a user and a mock passenger list register ([Kapittel 60.
 PNR-registeret](https://lovdata.no/dokument/SF/forskrift/2013-09-20-1097/kap60#kap60)).
 The implementation supports two types of searches on the PNR records and is meant to demonstrate their practicability.
 One type of searching is a classical search query which checks whether the user's input matches any attribute in the records.
 The second type is a semantic search which uses Large Language Models